The Castle and Gardens are born

 The story of Tovrea Castle and the Carraro Cactus Garden begins in 1928 when Italian immigrant Alessio Carraro sold his San Francisco sheet metal business and moved to Arizona searching for his American dream.
 Carraro found that dream in 277 aces of creosote-studded desert in an area that at the time was just east of the Phoenix city limits.
 Where others saw a barren setting, Alessio envisioned a resort castle surrounded by dense desert vegetation and an expanding resort community.
 He picked a small rise to build his castle and dubbed his future development "Carraro Heights," a name the city of Phoenix still recognizes today for the site.

-(Members of the Carraro family pose beside their car at right circa 1928)
+(The Carraro family are pictured in their car at right, circa 1928)

 From 1928 to 1930, Alessio, his son Leo and a crew of about 20 workers shaped the landscape into a spectacular desert paradise.
 Crowning this landscape was the magnificent wedding cake-shaped "castle" reminiscent of his Italian homeland.
 Carraro hired a talented Russian gardener named Moktachev to develop the gardens while the castle was built.